jhnbyrn/951-KLR-PAGES/klr_adc_reading.md

 2. put the *next* address on the bus
 3. read the current value (which corresponds to the address latched by the previous function)

-So for example, function #0 latches of of the channels 0-3, and then puts channel 5 (knock sensor) on the bus.
-Function #5 then toggles ALE (thus latching the *knock sensor* address ch.
-5), puts channel 4 on the bus (MAP sensor), and then finally reads the current conversion, which is the channel 0-3 that was latched back in function #0, and so on.
+So for example, function #0 latches one of the channels 0-3, and then puts channel 5 (knock sensor) on the bus.
+Function #5 then reads the value from channel 0-3, toggles ALE (thus latching the *knock sensor* address ch.
+5), and puts channel 4 on the bus (MAP sensor).
+This process is repeated for each channel that's read.

-In the KLR code the latching of the ALE pin is performed by pulling p1.3 high, then low again.
+In the KLR code, the latching of the ALE pin is performed by pulling p1.3 high, then low again.
 The address presently on p1.0-p1.2 is latched by the ADC on the rising edge.
 The instruction sequence for this typically looks like this

 ```
 0x4a2 orl  p1,#$8		;00001000